Yejashi/obsidianNotes/Research/LLVM/Intermediate Representation (IR)/Static Single Assignment (SSA).md

 SSA (Static Single Assignment) in LLVM is a property of the intermediate representation (IR) where each variable is assigned a value exactly once, and every variable is uniquely defined.

+In SSA form:
+- Every variable is assigned only once.
+- Each use of a variable refers to a single, unambiguous definition.